From the Land of the Moon (film): Cast

+Production

+On 10 June 2014, Variety reported that Marion Cotillard would star in Nicole Garcia's upcoming film, Mal de Pierres, an adaptation of Milena Agus' 2006 novel of the same name.
+The screenplay was co-written by Garcia and frequent collaborator Jacques Fieschi.
+The film was produced by Alain Attal's Les Productions du Trésor.

+The film's production budget was €10.5 million.

 Release

 In May 2015, StudioCanal acquired distribution rights to the film in United Kingdom, France, Germany and Australia.
 In March 2016, Sundance Selects acquired U.S distribution rights to the film.